mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 ### NOTES
 Total Time: **45 Mins** Open Water Swim: **1970m**

-Lumbar is tired from the ride [yesterday](ironman2022-15weeksout?sat).
+As expected, my left lumbar is tired and sore from the ride [yesterday](ironman2022-15weeksout?sat).

 After some chores, Carina and I headed to Elk Lake for the swim (me) and a paddle (her).